tjesi/tjesi.github.io/_pages/teaching.md

 I was awarded 58K NOK for the [Excited](https://www.ntnu.edu/excited) mini-project "[Cracking the Code: The Key to Quality Cryptography Education](https://www.ntnu.edu/excited/insights-from-mini-projects)".

-The content of the TTM4205 Secure cryptographic implementations course are publicly available at [ttm4205.iik.ntnu.no](http://ttm4205.iik.ntnu.no).
+The content of the TTM4205 Secure Cryptographic Implementations course is publicly available at [ttm4205.iik.ntnu.no](http://ttm4205.iik.ntnu.no).

 ## Current and Future Teaching: